top of page

 OUR MISSION

-We are dedicated to improving the lives of individuals with disabilities through the development and production of personalised, task-oriented Assistive Technology (AT).
-By applying user-centred co-design, we ensure that our products are tailored to meet the unique needs of each individual.
+We are committed to enhancing the lives of people with disabilities by developing personalised Assistive Technology (AT).
+Our approach is rooted in user-centred co-design, ensuring that every solution is tailored to the unique needs of the individual.

-Our work stems from PhD research undertaken by Dr. Jonathan Howard at Swansea Bay University Health Board, Wales, UK.
-He identified that the co-design of personalised AT devices by healthcare services results in solutions better suited to the end-user's needs.
-This can improve the user’s physical and emotional well-being, enabling people to regain function and independence.
-He is working with colleagues at PDR, Cardiff Metropolitan University and across NHS Wales.
+Our work builds on PhD research by Dr. Jonathan Howard at Swansea Bay University Health Board, Wales, UK, now an Advanced Practitioner at The Children’s Trust, London.
+His research demonstrated that co-designing personalised AT within healthcare services leads to solutions that better fit the end-user, improving physical and emotional well-being and enabling greater independence.
+This work was carried out in collaboration with PDR at Cardiff Metropolitan University and partners across NHS Wales.

 TIDAL.PNG